COVID’s Impact on Travel to Japan

 November 2 2021: Japan reported only 86 daily cases on COVD-19 yesterday, the lowest daily total since June 2020.
 This included only 9 cases in Tokyo.
 The daily numbers reported on Mondays are typically lower due to reduced testing over weekends however this remains a positive sign as the overall spread of COVID-19 has slowed dramatically over recent weeks.

-October 1 2021: the government has lifted the ‘State of Emergency’ (SOE) applied to all 21 prefectures in Japan.
+October 1 2021: The government has lifted the ‘State of Emergency’ (SOE) applied to all 21 prefectures in Japan.
 Restrictions will apply to opening hours and operation of certain businesses in individual prefectures, as decided by their governors, however no prefecture is under a full SOE – the first time since April that all regions of the country have been free of such measures.
 All prefectures under ‘quasi-SOEs’ are also now free of those restrictions as the infection rate continues to drop across the country while Japan’s vaccination program has caught-up to many other countries.
 With the vaccination rate now approaching 60% across the country, it is hope that restrictions on economic and social activity will also continue to be eased.

 September 30 2021: Japan looks set to reduce the period of quarantine, for fully-vaccinated people, from 14 to 10 days and without the need to spend time in a hotel or other facility.
 It is expected that this will take place some time in October however the actual date and full details are yet to be announced.
 It appears that this will also apply to persons entering from ‘high risk’ areas, as long as they can provide suitable evidence of their vaccination history.

-September 9 2021: the government has announced that the ‘State of Emergency’ currently applied to twenty-one prefectures across Japan will be extended until September 30.
+September 9 2021: The government has announced that the ‘State of Emergency’ currently applied to twenty-one prefectures across Japan will be extended until September 30.
 While overall numbers are starting to decline across the country, a large number of patients are being treated for severe symptoms placing significant pressure on the health system.
 It is hoped that the extended SOE will counter-act that trend while the government is simultaneously relaxing restrictions on businesses in the affected prefectures in an effort to free-up local economies.

-September 6 2021: the government has announced that from December onward, it will issue digital COVID-19 vaccination certificates.
+September 6 2021: The government has announced that from December onward, it will issue digital COVID-19 vaccination certificates.
 While not all details have yet been confirmed, the certificates are intended to be used for international travel and function via a smartphone app and QR scan code.

-August 27 2021: in response to the continued spread of COVID-19 in many regions of Japan, the government has announced an extension to the current ‘State of Emergency’ affecting thirteen prefectures to an additional eight including Hiroshima, Okayama, Shiga, Mie, Aichi, Gifu, Miyagi and Hokkaido.
+August 27 2021: In response to the continued spread of COVID-19 in many regions of Japan, the government has announced an extension to the current ‘State of Emergency’ affecting thirteen prefectures to an additional eight including Hiroshima, Okayama, Shiga, Mie, Aichi, Gifu, Miyagi and Hokkaido.
 This brings the total number of prefectures currently under an SOE to twenty-one.

 August 23 2021: Japan’s COVID-19 vaccination program continues to speed-up with the country surpassing the landmark that more than 50% of the population have now had their first shots.
 The official figures as of Aug-23 are 51.3% of the population have received their first shot while 39.7% have received both shots.